Power Plugs and Electrical Outlets in Costa Rica

 • Need a travel adapter?
 No, you don’t need a travel adapter

 • Need a voltage converter?
-No, you don’t need a voltage converter
+No, a converter isn’t needed

 Top Travel Essentials to Pack